 Yale’s museums host extensive collections, all of which are open to the public and many of which are free to enter.
 If you’re short on time, focus on the Yale University Art Gallery, the United States’ oldest university museum which holds over 200,000 objects ranging from ancient to modern origins, including masterpieces by Van Gogh and Picasso.
 Another favorite is the Beinecke Rare Book & Manuscript Library, which houses a collection of the first books printed using moveable type in the West, including one of the 15th-century Gutenberg Bibles.

 Not far from the Green and the museums sits the nation’s first chartered burial ground, the Grove Street Cemetery.
 African-American Civil War veterans, the lawyer who argued for the Amistad slaves imprisoned in the city, the fathers of American football and American medical ethics, and the only person to have signed all four basic documents of American sovereignty (including the Declaration of Independence and the Constitution) are all buried here.

-The city has left its mark on American gastronomy.
+New Haven, Connecticut, has left its mark on American gastronomy.

 You’re going to work up an appetite exploring the downtown area.
 As the city works to attract younger travelers and families, environmentally and socially conscious cafes have popped up across town, many near the campus while others are spread out throughout town and down by the wharf.
 Claire’s Corner Copia opened in 1975 just off the New Haven Green and is known for vegetarian food and smoothies.
 The less health-conscious can have breakfast at The Pantry, a local favorite for simple, tasty egg dishes and decadent brunch fare like cinnamon roll pancakes.